mesoSPIM/mesoSPIM-control/README.md

 * serial (`python -m pip install pyserial`)
 * pyqtgraph  (`python -m pip install pyqtgraph`)
 * pywinusb  (`python -m pip install pywinusb`)
 * PIPython (part of the Physik Instrumente software collection.
 Unzip it, `cd` to the directory with the Anaconda terminal as an admin user, then install with `python setup.py install`.
-Test install with  test installation with `import pipython`)
+Test install with  test installation with `import pipython`).
+You can also download PIPython [here](https://github.com/royerlab/pipython)
 * tifffile (`python -m pip install tifffile`)
 * ([PyVCAM when using Photometrics cameras](https://github.com/Photometrics/PyVCAM)